suchmememanyskill/CssLoader-ThemeDb/README.md

-# THIS REPOSTIORY IS DEPRICATED
+# THIS REPOSTIORY IS DEPRECATED
 The new CSS Loader ThemeDB is located at https://deckthemes.com/.
 Please make any future submissions there

 -----